Pearl, Oisin and Tatiana on graduation day

 - There are no particular books that Law applicants are required to read, but you may find the introductory reading suggestions useful.

-- There are films available of previous Law Faculty Open Day talks.
+- You might like to look at the films of previous Law Faculty Open Day talks

 What sort of careers follow a Law degree?